2012 Penn State Nittany Lions football team

 The 2012 Penn State Nittany Lions football team represented the Pennsylvania State University in the 2012 NCAA Division I FBS football season.
 The team was coached by Bill O'Brien in his first season and played its home games in Beaver Stadium in University Park, Pennsylvania, US.
 It was a member of the Big Ten Conference and played in the Leaders Division.
 Penn State was ineligible to play in a bowl game for the 2012 season due to sanctions imposed in wake of the Penn State child sex abuse scandal.

 O'Brien was hired as Penn State's 15th head football coach, replacing Hall of Fame coach, Joe Paterno.
 He was introduced as the head coach at a press conference on January 7, 2012.
 The team added player names to the back of their jerseys to recognize the players who stayed with the program despite adversity, and also wore a blue ribbon to support child abuse victims.

-After losing its first two games, the Nittany Lions finished their season winning eight of their final 10 to finish with a record of eight wins and four losses (8–4).
-They were not eligible to participate in a bowl game despite their winning record.
+After losing their first two games, the Nittany Lions finished their season winning eight of their final 10 to finish with a record of eight wins and four losses (8–4).